-The cost of brand-name prescription drugs is about one-third of the price of the same product in the United States, and generics are as low as one-tenth of the comparable drug.
-We have not heard of or experienced any problems with authenticity and all drugs we’ve seen are in manufacturer’s packaging from known companies, with lot numbers and expiration dates.
+The cost of brand-name prescription drugs is about one-third of the price in the United States.
+Generics are as low as one-tenth of the comparable drug.
+This is another advantage of health care in Ecuador.

 Here are the prices from a dentist who practices at Santa Ana: